adamgreen/QuadratureDecoder/README.md

 * Each state machine in the PIO can be used to track an individual encoder so a single PIO can be used to track 4 encoders.

 ## Hardware Resources Utilized
 * Most of one PIO instance is needed just for the program used by the state machines to count encoder transitions.
-It only leaves 4 instructions slots free.
+It only leaves 4 instruction slots free.
 * 1 PIO state machine for each 2-pin quadrature encoder to be counted.
 * 1 DMA channel for each 2-pin quadrature encoder to be counted.